-Oil Prices Reflect Concern, Not Panic, After Air Strike On Iranian General
+Oil Prices Reflect Concern, Not Panic, After Airstrike On Iranian General

 "It's a new era," says John Kilduff, an energy analyst at Again Capital.
 "The surge in production by the United States has really created almost a firewall against these geopolitical risks that used to really haunt the oil market and consumers at the gasoline pump."

 American shale producers are relatively flexible and could boost production quickly — and they're not the only ones.
-A global oil glut means that there's plenty of spare capacity and Saudi Arabia, in particular, could bring more oil online very quickly.
+A global oil glut means that there's plenty of spare capacity, and Saudi Arabia, in particular, could bring more oil online very quickly.

+The prospect of slightly higher oil prices, meanwhile, may not be as risky for the U.S. economy as it once was, thanks in part to the expansion of the oil industry.

+"Higher oil prices tend to cause outlays on capital expenditures in the oil, energy and extraction business, which sometimes will actually more than offset the drag caused by higher gasoline prices," says Joe Brusuelas, chief economist at RSM.
+Compared with 10 or 20 years ago, he says, "we're now in a very different spot."

 On the other hand, it's possible there's more risk ahead than investors realize.